derailed/popeye/README.md

 ### Save the report to S3

-You could also save the generated report to an AWS S3 bucket with the flag `--save-to-s3`.
-You need then also to provide a S3 bucket where you want to store the report to which can be passed via the `--s3bucket` flag.
+You could also save the generated report to an AWS S3 bucket with providing the flag `--s3-bucket`, as parameter you need to provide the name of the S3 bucket where you want to store the report.

 Underlying the AWS Go lib is used which is handling the credential loading for more information check out the official [documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).